-Paper Monuments is a series of opportunities, events, and interventions designed to elevate the voices of the people of New Orleans, as a critical process to creating symbols of our city that represent our collective vision, and to honor the erased histories of the people, events, movements, and places that have made up the past 300 years as we look to the future.
+Paper Monuments is a public art and public history project designed to elevate the voices of the people of New Orleans, as a critical process towards creating new narratives and symbols of our city that represent our collective visions, and to honor the erased histories of the people, events, movements, and places that have made up the past 300 years as we look to the future.

-We view a community-driven, participatory process for the redevelopment of these sites as a critical means to continue and expand those conversations, and to ensure that when future generations question the intentions behind and the purpose of a permanent installation, the answers are ones of which they can be proud.
+We view a community-driven, participatory process for the redevelopment of these sites and for the expansion of public art in public spaces throughout New Orleans as a critical means to continue and expand those conversations, and to ensure that when future generations question the intentions behind and the purpose of future monuments, the answers are ones of which they can be proud.

 Who: the people of New Orleans (elders, students, artist, writers, teachers, workers, historians, activists, parents, storytellers, poets, youth, actors, natives, transplants)

-What: City-wide political campaign that involves:
+What: City-wide campaign that involves:

-b) Public Proposals: public proposals for future monuments submitted by people living in New Orleans.
+b) Public Proposals: public proposals for prospective monuments submitted by people living in New Orleans.
 Proposals answer the question “What is an appropriate monument for the city of New Orleans today?” through drawings and written description.

-c) Events + Actions: Monthly Storytelling events around the city, regular community Canvassing, Artist calls, and more...
+c) Events + Pop-ups: tabling and storytelling events around the city, regular community canvassing, open artist calls, and more...

-Where: Across city of New Orleans
+Where: across the city of New Orleans

-Street art: wheatpasted all over New Orleans
+Public art: wheatpasted and installed in public spaces all over New Orleans

-Colloqate is a multidisciplinary Non Profit Design Justice practice focused on expanding community access to, and building power through the design of social, civic, and cultural spaces.
+Colloqate is a multidisciplinary nonprofit Design Justice practice focused on expanding community access to, and building power through, the design of social, civic, and cultural spaces.
 Our mission is to intentionally organize, advocate, and design spaces of racial, social and cultural equity.

-We believe that to design is to have an unyielding faith in the potential for a just society.
+We believe that to design for equity is to have an unyielding faith in the potential for a just society.
 It is an act of individual and collective hope requiring, not only, an awareness of true inequity, but a compulsion to speak out against it in its many forms.
 Design speaks to the potential for equitable spaces and attempts to visually and physically represent our collective aspirations for the future.